mpenning/unittest_01/README.md

 This example walks through various ways to optimize how unit tests are built.

-Everything in the `tests/*.py` code hinges on where we patch tests.
+Everything in the `tests/*.py` code hinges on where we patch code under test.

 - Patching `random.choices()` is best in this example.
 It provides predictable values which can be tested against.
 By patching `random.choices()`, we can test